 A Month-to-Month Guide to Visiting Sri Lanka

-An easier way to plan a holiday in Sri Lanka would be to know how the weather behaves in the destination each month.
-So, to make it easier for you, here’s a breakdown of Sri Lanka weather by month.
-Sri Lanka will provide you with a unique and unforgettable experience for a lifetime, no matter what month you go.
-Just choose your month based on what you want to do.
+An easier way to plan a holiday in Sri Lanka is to understand the weather patterns in the destination each month.
+To make it easier for you, here’s a breakdown of Sri Lanka weather by month.
+Sri Lanka will provide you with a unique and unforgettable experience for a lifetime, regardless of when you visit.
+Just choose your month based on your desired activity.

 January – Average Temperature: 21°C to 28°C

-Start your year with a burst of New Year vibrance and spirituality of Duruthu Perahera in Sri Lanka.
-The weather is quite pleasant throughout the country, giving you the best chance to explore the length and breadth of the country.
-The weather on the south and west coasts is sunny and dry, perfect for beachside vibes.
+Start your year with a burst of New Year’s vibrancy and the spirituality of Duruthu Perahera in Sri Lanka.
+The weather is quite pleasant throughout the country, providing the best opportunity to explore the length and breadth of the country.
+The weather on the south and west coasts is sunny and dry, making it perfect for beachside vibes.
 This is the finest time of year to really get to know the capital city, so look for the best offers on Colombo packages.
 Book early because January is the busiest time for tourists in Sri Lanka.

 February – Average Temperature: 22°C to 29°C